-(1) Milk and milk products from points beyond the limits of routine inspection of the State Milk Board of Missouri or its jurisdiction may be sold in the Missouri or its jurisdiction provided they are produced, pasteurized, or both, under rules which are substantially equivalent to the Grade A Pasteurized Milk Ordinance with Administrative Procedures-1989 Recommendations of the U. S. Public Health Service/Food and Drug Administration and have been awarded an acceptable milk sanitation compliance and enforcement rating made by a state milk sanitation rating officer certified by the Food and Drug Administration.
+(1) Milk and milk products from points beyond the limits of routine inspection of the State Milk Board of Missouri or its jurisdiction may be sold in Missouri or its jurisdiction provided they are produced, pasteurized, or both, under rules which are substantially equivalent to the Grade A Pasteurized Milk Ordinance with Administrative Procedures-2005 Recommendations of the U.S. Public Health Service/Food and Drug Administration and have been awarded an acceptable milk sanitation compliance and enforcement rating made by a state milk sanitation rating officer certified by the Food and Drug Administration.
+The 2005 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo Supp.
-1993.
+AUTHORITY: section 196.939, RSMo 2000.
 Original rule filed April 20, 1973, effective April 30, 1973.
 Rescinded and readopted: Filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
+Amended: Filed Feb.
+15, 2007, effective July 30, 2007.